burcakotlu/GLANET/docs/source/tutorial.rst

    GLANET GUI Lower Part

-7)	**Enrichment**:
+7)	**Enrichment**: (Optional)

 	* *Perform Enrichment*
-		-  Check Perform Enrichment checkbox if you want Enrichment Analysis.
+		-  Check *Perform Enrichment* checkbox if you want Enrichment Analysis.
-		   GLANET will accomplish Enrichment Analysis for the elements checked in annotation options.
+		   GLANET will accomplish Enrichment Analysis for the elements checked in Annotation, Annotation Options.

 	* *Generate Random Data Mode*
 		-  With GC and Mapability (default)
 		-  Without GC and Mapability
-	Choose the Generate Random Data Mode which can be either With GC and Mapability or Without GC and Mapability.
+	Choose the *Generate Random Data Mode* which can be either *With GC and Mapability* or *Without GC and Mapability*.
-	Default is With GC and Mapability.
+	Default is *With GC and Mapability*.

 	* *Multiple Testing*
 		-  Benjamini Hochberg FDR (Default)
 		-  Bonferroni Correction
-    Select the Multiple Testing procedure which can be either Bonferroni Correction or Benjamini Hochberg FDR.
+    Select the *Multiple Testing* procedure which can be either *Bonferroni Correction* or *Benjamini Hochberg FDR*.
 	In fact, GLANET performs both of the Multiple Testing procedures but results are sorted w.r.t. the selected Multiple Testing procedure.
-	Default is Benjamini Hochberg FDR.
+	Default is *Benjamini Hochberg FDR*.

 	* *False Discovery Rate (FDR)*
-		-  Default False Discovery Rate (FDR) is 0.05.
+		-  Default *False Discovery Rate (FDR)* is 0.05.

 	* *Bonferroni Correction Significance Criteria*
-		-  Default Bonferroni Correction Significance Criteria is 0.05.
+		-  Default *Bonferroni Correction Significance Criteria* is 0.05.

 	* *Number of Permutations*
-		-  Choose the number of permutations among 5000, 10000, 50000 and 100000 choices.
+		-  Choose the *number of permutations* among 5000, 10000, 50000 and 100000 choices.
 		Start with smaller number of permutations, and increase number of permutations depending on your computer's performance.

 	* *Number of Permutations In Each Run*
-		-  Choose the number of permutations in each run among 1000, 5000 and 10000 choices. e.g.: Do not forget that increasing the number of runs increases the GLANET execution time.
+		-  Choose the *number of permutations* in each run among 1000, 5000 and 10000 choices. e.g.: Do not forget that increasing the number of runs increases the GLANET execution time.
-		If your system properties are high such as CPU and RAM, prefer minimum number of runs.
+		If your system properties are good such as CPU and RAM, prefer minimum number of runs.
 		You may have 10000 permutations, by achieving 10000 permutations in each run, which makes 10000/10000 = 1 run at total.
 		Or you may have 100000 permutations, by achieving 10000 permutations in each run, which makes 100000/10000 = 10 runs at total.

-8)	**Regulatory Sequence Analysis**:
+8)	**Regulatory Sequence Analysis**: (Optional)

-	Please note that Regulatory Sequence Analysis is enabled if you have checked at least one of the following annotation options such as "TF", "TF and KEGG Pathway" or
+	Please note that Regulatory Sequence Analysis is enabled if you have checked at least one of the following Annotation Options such as *TF*, *TF and KEGG Pathway* or
-	"CellLine based TF and KEGG Pathway".
+	*TF and KEGG Pathway (CellLine based)*.
 	If you want to carry on Regulatory Sequence Analysis, you must check the RSAT check box.
-	Please notice that Regulatory Sequence Analysis  is carried out for all of the annotated transcription factors.
+	Please notice that Regulatory Sequence Analysis  is carried out for all of the annotated Transcription Factors.
 	Regulatory Sequence Analysis makes use of RSAT web services.

-9)	**Job Name**:
+9)	**Job Name**: (Optional)

 	Please give a job name, then a directory named with this job name will be created under ~path/to/tool/Output/JobName/.
 	Choose shorter job name so that all the sub folders to be created under ~path/to/tool/Output/JobName/ directory will not exceed the allowable length.